 Support groups: They are less formal gatherings of people who are suffering from addiction.
-They provide a safe environment for discussion of personal issues related to substance use and how addiction affects people’s lives.
+They provide a safe environment for the discussion of personal issues related to substance use and how addiction affects people’s lives.
 It also focuses on socialization.
 These groups may continue after treatment has ended, supporting an individual’s recovery as long as they need.

 Art therapy: It is used to encourage individuals to express emotions in different ways.
 Art can be a therapeutic method for them to release deep emotions and provide insight into their primary therapist.

 Play Therapy: Play therapy is a form of counseling or psychotherapy that uses play to communicate with and help people, especially children, to prevent or resolve psychosocial challenges.
 It leads towards better social integration, growth and development, decreased aggression, emotional modulation, social skill development, empathy, and trauma resolution.
 Play therapy also develops self-efficacy and coping skills.

 Fitness and nutrition: IOP offer recreational activities and nutritional education.
 Feeling good physically can boost someone’s mental state and increase their desire to live a healthy life without substance use.